VictoriaJPirillo/Powerball_Random_Numbers/README.md

 # Powerball_Random_Numbers
 Random number generator for Powerball picks.
-Written in Python code with ability to choose how many picks you want.
+Written in Python code with the ability to choose how many picks you want.